 - Brush with vinegar: Apply pure distilled white vinegar throughout the infected area using a gentle brush.
 Ensure that the liquid reaches the deepest layers of the carpet.

 - Sprinkle baking soda: To absorb moisture and remove smells, cover the carpeted area with a thin layer.
 Leave it for a few hours and vacuum the powder away.

 Instead of vinegar, you can also use commercial products.
 Just ensure that you’re selecting one formulated explicitly for carpets.

 Drying the Area

 When possible, hang your carpet outside, under the sun.
-If it’s attached to the floor, drying it will play an important role in getting rid of the mold and its smell.
+If it’s attached to the floor, drying the carpet will play an important role in removing the mold and its smell.
 Here are some tips:

-- Towel or cloth: Using a dry towel or cloth, remove as much moisture as possible.
+- Towel or cloth: Remove as much moisture as possible using a dry towel or cloth.

 - Ventilation: Maintain good airflow in the room.
 Use fans and open the windows until the carpet is fully dry.